AmrHE/Weather-App-FarmTopia/README.md

 ### Front-End Quicky Setup:
 #### Open the command line/Terminal and follow the following steps:

-1.Navigate to the client directory from your new created folder `cd ../client`
+1. Navigate to the client directory from your new created folder `cd ../client`

 2. Install **packages** that run the project.